What is a mattress topper?

 Final thoughts

-A mattress topper can provide a temporary fix for an uncomfortable mattress, making it feel more luxurious and comfortable.
-But, if you’re sleeping on an old-unsupportive mattress, a mattress topper is not a cheap substitute for buying a new one and is unlikely to make much difference.
+A mattress topper offers a temporary solution for an uncomfortable mattress.
+However, if you have an old, worn-out mattress, a topper is not a cost-effective alternative to purchasing a new one and is unlikely to make much difference.

 Share this article